 - Attention to detail

-- Keen understanding of human behavior and psychology
+- Understanding human behavior and psychology

-Homicide Detective Salaries and Job Outlook
+Homicide Detective Job Outlook

-Start Your Journey To Becoming a Homicide Detective Today
+Start Your Journey to Becoming a Homicide Detective Today

-A career as a homicide detective holds potential to be both exciting and rewarding because of the significant contribution homicide detectives bring to society.
-Each step along the path to become a homicide detective holds value.
+A career as a homicide detective holds potential to be both exciting and rewarding because of the significant contribution homicide detectives make to society.
+Each step along the path to becoming a homicide detective holds value.
 Completing police academy training can help students earn credit hours toward a bachelor’s degree, as well as reveal options for specialized career paths.
 Following training, aspiring detectives can apply their knowledge to valuable on-the-job experience, paving the way for faster, more lucrative advancement to detective work.